- Pop-up Donation Drop

 - Recycle Old Batteries

-- All types of batteries are accepted at no cost.
+- All types of batteries are accepted at no cost (Exception: No large lead-acid batteries, such as car batteries).
 Please keep all batteries separate from donation materials and place in battery-specific collection container.
 Batteries will be safely disposed of through the Iowa City Landfill's Hazardous Material Collection Facility.

 Pop-Up Donation Drop kicked off in May at the University of Iowa (UI) Residence Halls to offer a donation option as students were moving out of dorm rooms to reduce the amount of usable goods ending up in dumpsters.
 This wave of the program was a success, with students able to donate usable goods, donate unopened food, and recycle old batteries.

 We sincerely thank our friends at Houses into Homes, Salvation Army, and Table To Table for the partnerships at the University events, and we look forward to kicking off the community events with them!

 This program would not be possible without our local partners.
 Thank you to our partners for their support!